davidmolina/molinas-consulting/_posts/2023-02-20-rfp-response-submittal.markdown

 date:   2023-02-20
 ---

 <p class="intro"><span class="dropcap">W</span>hat is the most efficient way to create an estimating team to submit a response to a government RFP?
-Build out backoffice and templates.</p>
+Build out backoffice and bid templates.</p>

 # Challenge
 The client came to us with a target bid, but no way beyond email to share files, plans, drawings & specs.
 The RFP was a large file document and no cover letter to respond.